Fisheries and Aquaculture

 Addressing coastal issues is a shared responsibility and it is important that all coastal users are actively involved.
 In order to guide and facilitate provincial planning, the strategy provides direction for policy development and actions under six key coastal issues raised during public discussions:

-To ensure consistency with other provincial government initiatives and to provide a forum for information exchange on coastal and ocean activities, the Provincial Coastal and Oceans Network (PCON) was established in 2006 comprised of nine government departments, three executive council agencies, and one crown corporation.
-The network is chaired by DFA, and is assisting in implementation of the strategy by providing direction and advice.
-Departments and agencies represented on the network include:
+To ensure consistency with other provincial government initiatives and to provide a forum for information exchange on coastal and ocean activities, the Provincial Coastal and Oceans Network (PCON) was established in 2006.
+The network is chaired by FFA, and is assisting in implementation of the strategy by providing direction and advice.

 In order to properly assess the issues facing Newfoundland and Labrador's coastal areas, two issues scans were conducted throughout the province by an external consultant in 2007 and 2008.
 The scope of the work was to engage, inform, and hear the concerns of interested groups and individuals on coastal and ocean issues facing their region.

 The information and recommendations found within these issues scans provided the basis for the Discussion Paper released in 2010.
 This paper helped guide the consultation process and provided a baseline for discussion on moving forward with setting objectives and priorities for the province.
 Feedback received from stakeholders and the general public helped guide development of the final strategy.